Move Forward Guide

 Can this Injury or Condition be Prevented?

 There is little research at this time to support exercise or other interventions such as bracing for prevention of meniscal injuries.
-But we do know that you can make choices to help improve your overall fitness and help keep your knees as strong and as healthy as possible.
+However, you can make choices to help improve your overall fitness and keep your knees as strong and as healthy as possible.
 Practices that can help keep your knees strong include:

-- Regular exercise helps strengthen the muscles that support your knees.
+- Regular exercise to help strengthen the muscles that support your knees

-- Staying physically active helps prepare your body for the demands of a sport or strenuous activity.
+- Staying physically active to prepare your body for the demands of a sport or strenuous activity

-- Although accidents are difficult to prevent, avoiding twisting or turning quickly while your foot is planted on the ground, to help prevent stress to the knee that can cause a meniscal tear
+- Avoiding twisting or turning quickly while your foot is planted on the ground, to help prevent stress to the knee that can cause a meniscal tear

 Real Life Experiences

-The next morning, Beau felt pain when he put weight on his leg to get out of bed, and found he had difficulty walking; he also notices some swelling on the inside of his knee.
-His roommate is in the physical therapy program at his university and suggests that he visit a physical therapist.
+The next morning, Beau felt pain when he put weight on his leg to get out of bed, and found he had difficulty walking; he also noticed some swelling on the inside of his knee.
+His roommate is in the physical therapy program at his university; he suggested Beau see a physical therapist.

 Beau’s physical therapist gets his medical history and asks him to describe what happened in the game to get a sense of what might have happened to his knee.
 She then performs some tests that include movements that selectively stress the tissues of the knee to see if the symptoms can be provoked.
-She tells Beau that his symptoms may indicate a meniscal tear and recommends that Beau consult with an orthopedic surgeon, who orders magnetic resonance imaging (MRI).
+She tells Beau that his symptoms may indicate a meniscal tear.
+She recommends that he consult with an orthopedic surgeon, who orders magnetic resonance imaging (MRI).
 The surgeon confirms a diagnosis of a medial meniscal tear.
-After consultation with the surgeon, Beau chooses to have the tear “cleaned up,” with a small piece of the meniscus removed.
-This procedure is called a menisectomy.
+After consultation with the surgeon, Beau chooses to have the tear “cleaned up,” and have a small piece of the meniscus removed—a procedure called a meniscectomy.

 This story was based on a real-life case.
 Your case may be different.
 Your physical therapist will tailor a treatment program to your specific case.